 6. Priority will next be given to children in the school's catchment area ranked by those living closest to the school by distance (as measured by straight line) of the child's home address to Marshland High School.
-The school's catchment area is defined on a map which is available on the school website https://www.marshlandhigh.co.uk/ or from Norfolk County Council website https://maps.norfolk.gov.uk/schoolcatchments/schoolsfuture.aspx
+The school's catchment area is defined as referenced on Norfolk County Council's website https://maps.norfolk.gov.uk/schoolcatchments/schoolsfuture.aspx